Copyright © 2005, 2008, 2020 Philadelphia Church of God

 It shouldn’t surprise us if the awesome God had some stupendous plan that we haven’t fully understood.
 Is He conditioning our minds more and more to understand what we are going to do in those 2 to 3 trillion galaxies?
 That’s a lot of real estate!
 Is it possible that God really is, after Operation Earth, going to create even more sons of God?

 Suppose God does intend to put more inhabitants out there in those 2 to 3 trillion galaxies.
 That almost sounds unbelievable, but let’s not limit God.
 His mind is a creative power to put you in awe!
 That’s why it is such a terrible sin for little men to stand up and defy Him!

-The Good News of June 1974 said this: “God the Father and Jesus Christ are reproducing themselves.
+The Good News of June 1974 said: “God the Father and Jesus Christ are reproducing themselves.
 They are enlarging their God Family.
-They are begetting sons, real sons, literal members of the God Family.
-That’s the purpose of human life; that’s the purpose for this Earth, and that very well could be the purpose for the entire universe.
-So we cannot be dogmatic.
-We are journeying, at least in part, into the realm of possibility” (emphasis mine).
+[The Father is] begetting sons.
+Real sons.
+Literal members of the God Family.
+That’s the purpose of human life.
+That’s the purpose for this Earth.
+And that very well could be the purpose for the entire universe. … So we cannot be dogmatic.
+We are journeying, at least in part, into the realm of possibility.”

 We have speculated—as Mr. Armstrong did—that this verse may mean God’s Family will expand forever.
 If that’s true, it gives you some idea of the work ahead of us.